 - Be confident before taking it.
 There’s no set finish date

 - This is an Open Book exam – have Google Analytics open for reference.
 I imagine some people know exactly where/how to find something in Google Analytics, but maybe forget the terminology

 - Eliminate answers you know are wrong.
 You might be familiar with this Sherlock Holmes principle: “When you have eliminated the impossible, whatever remains, however improbably, must be the truth”.
 It works for multiple-choice exams too

 - If you’re not sure what a question is asking, read it again.
 Break it down and read the answers to see what makes sense to you

 Some of the old resources are not relevant and somewhat outdated.
 The Conversion University itself seems to have dropped some modules such as the cookie ones which may be worth mentioning.
 There is also a lot more focus on result based reporting – i.e. questions on conversion rates/assisted conversions etc. which will probably throw people off this new test as these are new metrics compared to the original test.
 Questions are also a lot more logical reasoning based as opposed to direct yes/no direct answers.

-– Alan Ng, Data Insights Analyst (Twitter)
+– Alan Ng, Head of Insights (Twitter)

 I used some notes in a notepad I had saved from last time I took the test.
 In addition, I used Branded3’s Google Analytics account to look around when I was unsure of some of the terminology